-Q/ My bath is in a very poor condition.The surface is badly chipped and worn away in places, rusty and rough to the touch and has areas of rust.
-How will it look after resurfacing?
+Q/ My bath is in a very poor condition,The Surface is chipped and worn away in places.
+It is rough to the touch and has areas of rust.
+How will it look after tour process?

 A/ As near as possible to a new bath.
 All chipped rusty and worn areas will be treated prior to re-coating.
 Sometimes a bath has been badly etched by chemical cleaners or even water standing for a long period of time.
 This etching can show as lines running down the sides or along the base of the bath.
 In this instance when we perform our re-coating process the original vitreous enamel has been damaged and this etching/contouring may still be noticeable.
 Most customers prefer this finish as it is part of the character of the bath.
 However if you do wish to have any etched/contouring areas as smooth as possible you would need to let us know.
 This etching can be corrected by means of an additional process which is carried out over a two day period thus incurring additional cost

 Q/ Do you cover my area?

-A/ We opperate throughout East Anglia primarily Norfolk ,Suffolk, Cambridgeshire and Essex.
+A/ We opperate throughout East Anglia primarily Norfolk ,Suffolk, North Cambridgeshire and Northern Essex.

 Q/ What does it cost to Re-coat a bath?

 A/ The price is dependent on several different criteria ie style of bath, current colour of bath, proposed colour of bath, weather your bath is cast-iron pressed steel or acrylic?
 Has it been previously resurfacd?
 For an aproximate estimate click here or for a no obligation quotation contact us

-Q/ Will my bath have to be removed for re-coating?
+Q/ Will my bath need to be removed for Re-coating?

 A/ No, we come to you and the bath is re-coated in situ (Please Note not the garage or outbuildings!!)